A Basic Guide to Nail-Up Tin Ceiling Tiles Installation

-Steps to Install a Nail-Up Tin Tile Ceiling
+Steps to Install a Nail-Up Ceiling Tiles

-Step 1: Decide on a Layout
+2. Decide on a Layout

 The first goal you should have in any nail-up installation is to design your ideal layout prior to ordering the tiles.
 This will ensure the partial tiles around the perimeter of the room are balanced and uniform.
 In almost every situation, the installation will begin in the middle of the ceiling, so you’ll want to make sure that your layout has a definite center point where the rest of the tiles can flow from.